- Excellent battery life

 The Moto G series has long offered excellent value for money, adorned recommendation guides for best budget phones, and brought a reliable experience to those who don’t want or need a flagship phone.
 But in recent years, competition has heated up, with phones like the iPhone SE, the Google Pixel 4a, and more, offering flagship-level features for only $100 or so more.

-For 2021, Motorola has updated the Moto G series, with the headline phone, the Moto G Power, getting an , or $250 for the top model.
+For 2021, Motorola has updated the Moto G series, with the headline phone, the Moto G Power, getting an impressive price tag of only $200, or $250 for the top model.
 That’s $100 less than the Pixel 4a, $150 less than the iPhone SE, and significantly undercuts other phones of a similar quality.

 Is the Moto G Power the way to go for phones under $250, or should you keep saving?
 We put the 2021 Moto G Power to the test to find out.